 This is about helping the vulnerable.

-Insight Counseling Centers offers financial assistance on a sliding scale for those in our community who cannot otherwise afford quality counseling services.
+Insight Counseling Centers offers financial assistance on an income-based scale for those in our community who cannot otherwise afford quality counseling services.
 We are able to offer this assistance because of donations from foundations, congregations, and individuals.
 To sponsor counseling services for a client in need, please make a donation online with the designation “Spanish Services.”